Pre-K Printable Fun

 Free Assessment Binder from PKPF

-Involve Families
+7. Involve Families from the Start

 Engaging families in the school experience creates a partnership that supports student success.
 Keep open lines of communication and involve parents in the classroom community.